-The 2016-2020 Harvest Strategy also details an approach to determine the status of the WZ fishery and stock, relevant to the assessment for the Status of Australian Fish Stocks (SAFS).
+The Harvest Strategy also details an approach to determine the status of the WZ fishery and stock, relevant to the assessment for the Status of Australian Fish Stocks (SAFS).
 The fishery and stock are determined to be Sustainable when the Mature biomass is above the Limit Reference Point from the Harvest Strategy, and the calculated Harvest Fraction of the Legal biomass is below 15%.
 The approach described in the Harvest Strategy determines the WZ fishery and stock of blacklip abalone as Sustainable.
 This is consistent with the independent assessment summarised in the 2020 SAFS assessment, where the fishery was also determined to be Sustainable using the same criteria.
 It is also important to note the more recent impacts from AVG in the Portland SMU, and that greater fishery-independent information is becoming available as more WADA survey sites are sampled.

 AVG has impacted stocks of abalone in the Portland SMU, which were all gradually closed to fishing during 2021-22, and no catch was allocated in 2022-23 or 2023-24.
-WADA continues to work on a strategic plan to ensure appropriate data is collected about the impacts of AVG, the subsequent recovery of stocks, and a data-based approach to recommence the fishery and demonstrate sustainability.
-Most importantly this includes establishment of new fishery-independent survey sites, and comparison with historic data.
-Away from Portland, the WZ stocks and fishery continue to recover from the impacts of AVG over the last >10 years.
+WADA continues to develop a plan to ensure appropriate data is collected about the impacts of AVG, the subsequent recovery of stocks, and a data-based approach to recommence the fishery and demonstrate sustainability.
+Most importantly this includes further establishment of new fishery-independent survey sites at Portland, and comparison with historic data.
+Away from Portland, the WZ stocks and fishery continue to recover from the impacts of AVG over the last >15 years.
 Expected rates of growth suggest increases in Prerecruit and Under-sized biomass observed in recent years, should lead to the ongoing recovery of the Mature and Legal biomass, consistent with recent increases in the commercial fishery.
 Estimates of the Harvest Fraction of current catches generally remain around 10%, which is also consistent with ongoing recovery of the abalone stocks in Western Zone.
 Despite that, several challenges and improvements remain to further recovery of the stocks and fishery.
-While some reefcodes are performing well, some other reefcodes have declined or remained low, even with limited fishing (e.g. Lighthouse, Thunder Point).
-Increasing stocks and production from these reefcodes, to levels more consistent with reefcodes currently with greater stocks and production (e.g. Crags, Killarney and Levys), will be a key challenge for further recovery of stocks and the fishery.
-There is also an urgent need in WZ and other Victorian zones, to extend the abundance survey with a new approach that samples across the full productive stock of abalone.
-As a result, and combined with greater risk and uncertainty from AVG and its impacts at Portland, ongoing conservative decisions about TAC are particularly prudent.
-Looking further ahead, development of the broader monitoring program and Harvest Strategy need to be completed and incorporated into plans for future management of the fishery.
-While the Western Zone abalone stocks and fishery have come a long way in the last decade, with the substantial recovery forming the base for future catch, there remains much to complete to ensure good management of the ongoing recovery of stocks and the fishery for the next decade.
+While some reefcodes are performing well, other reefcodes have declined or remained low, even with limited fishing (e.g. Lighthouse, Thunder Point).
+Increasing stocks and production from these reefcodes, to levels more consistent with reefcodes currently with greater stocks and production (e.g. Crags, Killarney), will be a key challenge for further recovery of stocks and the fishery.
+Looking further ahead, development of the broader monitoring program and Harvest Strategy rebuilding targets need to be completed and incorporated into plans for future management of the fishery.
+While the Western Zone abalone stocks and fishery have come a long way in the last decade, with the substantial recovery forming the base for future rebuilding, production and catch, there remains much to complete to ensure good management of the ongoing recovery of stocks and the fishery for the next decade.

 Appendix 1.
-Map of WZ and SMU.
+Map of WZ and its SMU.